calliope-project/calliope/docs/user_defined_math/components.md

 !!! note
     If the non-linear function you want to represent is convex, you may be able to avoid SOS2 variables, and instead represent it using [constraint components](#constraints).
-    You can find an example of this in our [dedicated tutorial][defining-piecewise-linear-constraints].
+You can find an example of this in our [piecewise linear costs custom math example][piecewise-linear-costs].

 !!! warning
     This approximation of a non-linear relationship may improve the representation of whatever real system you are modelling, but it will come at the cost of a more difficult model to solve.